Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/router.rst

 ``acl``
 -------

-Sets up the ACL rules for the router.
+Sets up the ACL rules for the router to apply to layer-3 traffic.
+These are not applied to layer-2 traffic such as ARP.

 e.g.